spresse1/pressers.name/content/blog/website-hosting-changed.md

 So I just changed the hosting for my website.
 It's now hosted using Hugo and on GitHub pages.
 Long story short, if anything seems broken, [Contact me]({{< ref "/contact.md" >}})

 This is because Django2 support is coming to an end and Zinnia (the blogging engine I used with Django) never got support to move it to Django3.
+So after at least 6 years, it's time for a new site.

 Honestly, the technical of this is not that interesting.